krmtrn/agentic-startup-sourcer/README.md

 - Tools to generate summaries, categorize opportunity types (e.g. pitch events, grant programs, accelerators), and tag early-stage companies with investment signals.
 - Output formats suitable for startup tracking dashboards and investor pipelines.

+## 🎯 Intended Use

+This tool is designed for venture capital analysts and firms to autonomously source, analyze, and structure early-stage startup opportunities using agentic AI.

+It supports data collection from public sources, opportunity classification, and early signal scoring, providing a modular intelligence layer for investment workflows.

+## 🚫 Scope Clarification

+This system was independently developed and is **not a work-for-hire or deliverable** under any internship agreement with Innovis VC e.V.
+Only limited, revocable access through API integration may be offered for mutual exploration purposes.
+No part of this project may be claimed, reused, or altered without explicit written permission.

+## 🔌 API Access

+The API integration is intended solely for demo or sandbox use under mutually agreed terms.
+The developer reserves the right to revoke API access at any time without prior notice.

+To request API access, contact: yoldaskerem3@gmail.com

 ## 📜 License

 See `LICENSE` file for usage terms.
 Commercial usage or redistribution requires written permission.